kebdane/cse15l-lab-reports/Lab1.md

 messages/en-us.txt
 [user@sahara ~/lecture1]$
 ```
-- The working directory when the command was run was the `lecture1` directory.
+- The working directory when the command was run was the `~/lecture1` directory.
-- running the command `ls` with a path to a path produced an output of the command line.
+- running the command `ls` with a path to a file produced an output of the command line.
 This is because it was a path to a file to which did not contain any files nor folders and therefore gave that certain output.
 - the output was not an error as it produced an output but not an error message.

 ---